IGSN/igsn.github.io/syntax.md

 # Recommended Practice #

 Unlike many other persistent identifiers, an IGSN is used not only used by machines but also needs to be handled by humans.
-The labeling of sample containers prescribes a limit to the number of characters that fit on a label.
+The labelling of sample containers prescribes a limit to the number of characters that fit on a label.
 Also, IGSNs in lists and tables will often need editing by humans.
 Long character strings increase the risk of mistypings.
 To reduce the risk of mistypings, the IGSN is case insensitive and we recommend to avoid characters that can easily be confused, such as ‘1’ and ‘I’, or  ‘0’ and ‘O’.

 Since IGSNs are intended to be combined into a URI, in order to retain maximum compatibility with [URI production rules](http://tools.ietf.org/html/rfc3986) it is suggested to limit the characters that can be used in the Code to the so-called 'unreserved' + 'reserved' set, but not allow any other or percent-encoded characters which may exist on the keyboard or other character sets (e.g. no accented characters or non-latin alphabets, no space, CR, LF characters).
 Using [ABNF notation](http://tools.ietf.org/html/rfc5234) the syntax proposed syntax for an IGSN is: